If you've drunk any alcohol, the safest bet is not drive at all.

 Know your limits

-In the UK, the drink-drive alcohol limit for drivers is:
+In England and Wales, the drink-drive alcohol limit for drivers is:

-- 35 microgrammes per 100 millilitres of breath
+- 35 microgrammes of alcohol per 100ml of breath

 Despite this guidance, there's no foolproof way of drinking and staying under the limit because alcohol affects each individual differently.

 *The Alcohol Unit Calculator is intended as a rough guide only, and is NOT a substitute for common sense.
 None for the road is the best approach.

 Compare quotes and get a FREE BRIAN toy when you buy car insurance